BumZen: 2000s

-In September 2007, 13 people from BumZen were arrested by the police, two of whom were charged with violence against a police officer, while the remaining 11 people were charged with violating the after they threw objects at a police patrol dispatched to the area following a report of graffiti vandalism.
+In September 2007, 13 people from BumZen were arrested by the police, two of whom were charged with violence against a police officer, while the remaining 11 people were charged with violating the Executive Order on Public Order after they threw objects at a police patrol dispatched to the area following a report of graffiti vandalism.
 In October 2007, the collective was searched by the police in connection with the riots in March 2007 against the continued clearance of Ungdomshuset on Jagtvej 69.
 The police actions were criticised by the Workers' Communist Party.